A Guide to Brackets for Awnings

 Spreader Plate Solutions

-Spreader plates are vertical metal plates with multiple fixing points distributed down the length to spread the load across a larger area of brickwork.
+Spreader plates are vertical or horizontal metal plates with multiple fixing points distributed down or across the length to spread the load across a larger area of brickwork.
 They are ideal for single storey extensions with adequate height or above wide bi-fold doors where steel lintels cannot handle twisting forces.
 They are also crucial on cavity walls where the outer brick leaf needs extra support, though they do not solve height issues.

 Cantilever Bracket Solutions

 Cantilever brackets, or gutter brackets, spread the fixing load down the wall facade while featuring an arm that extends forward and upward.
 This wraps under and in front of the fascia board and guttering to position the awning cassette above the roofline.
-They are required on bungalows where the wall height below the eaves is too low to achieve a 14-degree pitch.
+They are required on bungalows where the wall height below the eaves is too low to achieve a 14 degree pitch.

-Stand-off Pipe Brackets
+Stand off Pipe Brackets

 Goalpost Frame Solutions